tiagosoutorocha-neuro/tiagosoutorocha-neuro.github.io/_pages/about.md

 social: false
 ---

 I am an undergraduate Psychology student at the State University of Paraíba (UEPB) and a researcher at the Center for Strategic Health Technologies (NUTES).
-As a member of the **conerencia Research Group**, I assist in leading the research line dedicated to the **classification of Alzheimer’s disease and Mild Cognitive Impairment (MCI)**.
-My work bridges psychology and conerencia, with a strong focus on Brain-Computer Interfaces (BCI), EEG signal processing for memory decoding, and the development of explainable classification models.
+As a member of the **NeuroComp Research Group**, I assist in leading the research line dedicated to the **classification of Alzheimer’s disease and Mild Cognitive Impairment (MCI)**.
+My work bridges psychology and computational neuroscience, with a strong focus on Brain-Computer Interfaces (BCI), EEG signal processing for memory decoding, and the development of explainable classification models.

 <div class="row" style="margin-top: 2.5rem;">
   <div class="col-sm-6">